About Me Button

 My friend's father had a small portable layout about 3' x 4' that folded up like a suitcase.
 It was OLD at that time.
 There was Mantua Metals photos on the lid.
 It was a portable display layout possibly for promotion for Mantua Metals.

 My Cub Scout life was VERY short lived - about 2 weeks.
 My friend's father that was the leader and worked at Tyco moved to another part of our town and gave up being leader.
-About a year later a question form was given out in school about interests.
+About a year later I was in 8th grade a questionnaire form was given out in school about interests.
 I did not know but this was also from the Boy Scouts.
 I checked OTHER and scribbled in "trains" as my interest.

 Explorer Group Pitman NJ

-I got a call from a new leader, which was Explorers, older kids.
-Us 7 train nerds became the only group in Explorer history whose theme was based on trains.
+I got a call from a new leader, which was Explorers, the older Boy Scout kids.
+There was 7 of us train nerds that became the only group in Explorer history whose theme was based on trains.
 Others were crawling through caves and making rope bridges.
 Uhhhh NO!
 We were very much indoor train geeks.
 Again the Explorers Group Leader (Mike Sharkey where are you?) moved back to the Boston area.
 We were eventually adopted by an adult HO train club - the fictitious “West Jersey & Gloucester” on the 3rd floor of Pitman NJ Borough hall.
 The Scouts needed a designated leader which we really did not have at the time.
 1977 was the start of my HO period.
 I "borrowed" some Tyco from my friend.
 I remember the hoppers had opening hopper doors.
 Not long after that I was putting Kadee couplers on.
-Bob's Hobbies was 3 blocks up the street.
+Bob's Hobbies was 3 blocks up the street in Pitman NJ.
 That is where I learned about Kadee couplers, ATHEARN, Hobbytown and brass trains.

 One of the other kids - Don Miller - was real big on Tyco.
 He had a A B B A set of Sante Fe F units he put 2 power trucks in each, and weighted the hell of them.
 They weighed a ton.
 It got to be a goof when he came to run because we mostly moved on to Athearn by then.
 A little friendly competition was on.....
 The club layout was open grid about 24 feet square, mostly a big loop with a folded over and under dogbone in a big 8 feet tall mountain and a hidden staging yard.
 If a train was going to stall it was in one curved hill coming out of this mountain.
 Don had a good size train with his Santa Fe set.
 We all waited till he got to the start of the hill.
 He stalled and was very unhappy.
 I just got my 2 motor Athearn PRR (Yeah RIGHT) DD40.
 I backed it down to the train and took off.